dbckr/gigachat/Readme.md

 ##

-- Copying messages into clipboard and/or textbox (partial support -- can click on msg text to copy msg but no visual feedback)
+- Copying messages into clipboard and/or textbox (currently has minimal support -- can click on msg text to copy msg but no visual feedback. right click menu?)
 - Mentions tab
 - Twitch Prediction status
 - Twitch tier-exclusive emote logic